nytimes/pourover/index.md

 title: The PourOver Book
 ---

-#### Preface 1 - What is PourOver
+#### Front Matter - What is PourOver
-PourOver is a library for fast filtering and sorting of large collections -- think 100,000s of items -- in the browser.
-It provides simple patterns for the client-side querying of data and, then, composing these queries with others.
-You can union, intersect, and difference queries, all without having recalculate their results.
-You also get some useful features like collections that buffer their information in periodically, views that page and cache, fast sorting, and much, much more.
+PourOver is a library for simple, fast filtering and sorting of large collections -- think 100,000s of items -- in the browser.
+It allows you to build data-exploration apps and archives that run at 60fps, that don't have to to wait for a database call to render query results.

+PourOver is built around the ideal of simple queries that can be arbitrarily composed with each other, without having to recalculate their results.
+You can union, intersect, and difference queries.
+PourOver will remember how your queries were constructed and can smartly update them when items are added or modified.
+You also get useful features like collections that buffer their information periodically, views that page and cache, fast sorting, and much, much more.

 If you just want to get started using PourOver, I would skip to "Preface - The Best Way to Learn PourOver".
 There you will find extensive examples.
 If you are curious about why we made PourOver or what it might offer to you, I encourage you to skip down to "Chp 1. - The Philosophy of PourOver".

 #### Prologue - Dependencies
 [Underscore.js](http://underscorejs.org/)